ibm-s390-cloud/k8s-cex-dev-plugin/docs/technical_concepts_limitations.md

 `lszcrypt` can be used.

-## Hot plug and hot unplug of APQNs {: #hot-plug-and-hot-unplug-of-apqns}
+## Hot plug and hot unplug of APQNs

 The CEX device plug-in monitors the APQNs available on the compute node by default every 30 seconds.
 This comprises the existence of APQNs and their *online* state.
 When the compute node runs as a KVM guest it is possible to *live* modify the devices section of the guest's xml definition at the KVM host, which results in APQNs appearing or disappearing.
 The AP bus and zcrypt device driver inside the Linux system recognizes this as hot plug or unplug of crypto cards and/or domains.

 It is also possible to directly change the *online* state of a card or APQN within a compute node.
 For example, an APQN might be available but switched to *offline* by intention by an system administrator.

 A dialog on the HMC offers the possibility to *configure off* and *configure on* CEX cards assigned to an LPAR.
 A CEX card in *config off* state is still visible in the LPAR and thus in the compute node but similar to the *offline* state no longer usable.

 All this might cause the CEX device plug-in to deal with varying CEX resources.
 The plug-in code is capable of handling hot plug, hot unplug, the *online* state changes of CEX resources, and reports changes in the config set to the Kubernetes system.
 Because of this handling, APQNs can be included into the CEX config sets, which might not exist at the time of first deployment of the CEX configuration map.
 At a later time the card is hot plugged and assigned to the running LPAR.
 The cluster will spot this and make the appearing APQNs, which are already a member in a config set, available for allocation requests.

 The handling of the *online* state is done by reporting the relevant plug-in devices as *healthy* (online) or *unhealthy* (offline).
 An *unhealthy*